jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 ## Elastic Beanstalk

-Elastic Beanstalk is a developer centric view of deploying an application on AWS.
+Elastic Beanstalk (EB) is a developer centric view of deploying an application on AWS.
 It is a Platform as a Service (PaaS).

 Usually developers face a few problems dealing with AWS, but they just want to deploy the code